Unusual Adventures in Turkey That You Must Bookmark: Hidden Gems & Offbeat Experiences

 Getting served Turkish ice cream is less about the ice cream itself and more about the playful prank the vendors pull on you.
 The dondurma (Turkish ice cream) vendors are known for their tricks—twisting, turning, and flipping your cone out of reach just as you think you’re about to grab it.
 It’s a hilarious experience that feels like a mini street performance.

 You’ll laugh, maybe get a little frustrated, but it’s all part of the fun.
-The more you interact with the vendor, the funnier the experience becomes.
+The more you interact with the vendor, the more fun the experience becomes.
 And don’t worry, you will get your ice cream eventually.
-Once you finally get that cone—it’s deliciously chewy, dense, and worth the wait.
+Once you finally get that cone, it’s deliciously chewy, dense, and worth the wait.

 Where to Find Them